 Sauerkraut is fermented food and a prebiotic.
 This old-world food is a hot food trend you can make at home!

-DIY food projects are keeping experimental cooks busy this summer.
+DIY food projects are keeping experimental cooks bust.
 Count me among them.
 I’ve made sauerkraut and fresh cheese and dehydrated a few things.
 Simple?
 Yes.
 Worth it?
-Yes, but not sure I’ll repeat some of them.
+Yes, but not sure I’ll repeat some of them!

 My dad remembers sneaking down to the cellar to nibble from his mom’s crock of ‘kraut.
 So that story got me started.
 Since she’s not able to guide me, I searched for recipes.
 That Internet search resulted in, oh, about 1,850,000 options.

-Sauerkraut is a fermented food.
 Fermentation involves yeasts and molds, so food safety rules reigns supreme.
 I narrowed the results to research-based recipes.
 That’s where University Cooperative Extension is my go-to resource.
-This year marks 100 years of work in Wyoming, so they have lots of research behind them.
 To find the Nutrition and Food Safety free handouts with recipes and instruction online go to www.uwyo.edu then search for Food Preservation or National Center for Food Preservation.

 P.S.
 Want more healthy living tips and recipes?
 Sign up for my newsletter here.